Generic Name: brinzolamide (brin-ZOE-lah-mide)

 Brand Name: Azopt

-Brinzolamide drops is used for:
+Brinzolamide drops are used for:

 Treating elevated pressure inside the eye in patients with open-angle glaucoma or ocular hypertension.